 - emergency vehicle and/or WorkSafe Inspector access

-Speak with the owner to assess the safety of the inflatable rides.
+Speak with the ride operator to assess the safety of the inflatable devices.

 The following safety issues should be considered:

 A system of work for regularly monitoring wind speed should be established to ensure that there is sufficient warning and detection of the maximum wind speed.
 It is recommended that an on-site wind speed meter (anemometer) is used, as this will provide more accurate wind speed monitoring than regional weather updates.